-Clouds are different thicknesses, colours and textures: a cloud that is more diffuse and thin will have a low albedo (cirrus, high level clouds - like wispy angel hair).
+Clouds are different thicknesses, colours and textures: a cloud that is more diffuse and thin will have a low albedo (cirrus, high level wispy clouds).
 In addition, these clouds will allow more sunlight to pass to the surface of the Earth.
-Most clouds are thick and white (cumulus, the most recognizable cloud, shaped like a sheep), and have a high albedo.
+Most clouds are thick and white, and have a high albedo.
 The high reflectivity of these clouds will therefore prevent a portion of sunlight reaching the Earth's surface.
-They have a cooling effect on the atmosphere.
+Clouds have a cooling effect on the atmosphere.

-With global warming, the ice (white) melts and leaves room for water (liquid form, blue).
-This surface has a lower albedo and will, therefore, increase the absorption of light energy by the ocean, and thus accelerate the melting ice.
+With global warming, the ice (white) melts and leaves room for water (darker blue/green).
+This surface has a lower albedo and will, therefore, increase the absorption of light energy by the ocean, and thus accelerate the melting of the ice.
+This means that the albedo of the earth will increase.